sdangol/fitnation/wp-content/plugins/social-warfare/readme.txt

 You can also activate Event Tracking so that you can also see in Google Analytics exactly how many times your buttons are clicked.

-It is without question that Social Warfare is the most powerful sharing plugin available for WordPress.
-You get all these premium features while still benefitting form a super-fast, light-weight code base.
+It is without question that Social Warfare is the most powerful social sharing plugin available for WordPress.
+You get all these premium features while still benefitting from a super-fast, light-weight code base.

 == Installation ==